J-c0B/SimpleTextScroller/README.md

 # SimpleTextScroller

  A text scroller which scrolls a desired text on the terminal.
- It aims to provide coll, yet useless message display.
+ It aims to provide cool, yet useless message display.

 ## Usage